It’s a hazard of our age, I guess. I hope it’s not one of our profession, though.

 You’ve heard that storytelling is key to good fundraising.

-You’ve heard that focusing on our donors and showing them need and appreciation are critical.
+And you’ve heard that focusing on our donors and showing them need and appreciation are critical.

 You’ve heard that treating donors well is also critical – but too often doesn’t happen.